Otoplasty / Ear Correction Surgery

 $ price upon consultation *

 You will be provided with an accurate quote during your consultation, so you can be assured that you will be receiving a treatment specifically tailored to your individual needs.
-Our consultation with you, is the groundwork we do to ensure that you can put your trust in us.
 We try at all times to keep all our procedures within an acceptable and ethical cost estimate allowing patients the opportunity to make personal life changes they need or desire.

 Not sure where to start?